Stackclash/5e-vault/5. Mechanics/Bestiary/Npc/Demogorgon (MPMM).md

 aliases: ["Demogorgon"]
 ---
 # Demogorgon
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-90, Mordenkainen's Tome of Foes p.
-144*
+90*

 > [!quote]- A quote from Mordenkainen
 >